 General: When the provisions of this Ordinance or the Michigan Zoning Enabling Act require that personal or mailed notice be provided, notice must be provided to:

-The owners of property for which approval is being considered, and the applicant, if different than the owner(s) of the property.
+The owners of property for which approval is being considered and the applicant, if different than the owner(s) of the property.

-Except for rezoning requests involving eleven (11) or more adjacent properties or an ordinance interpretation request that does not involve a specific property; to all owners and occupants of property located within three hundred (300) feet of the boundary of the property subject to the request, regardless if whether the property is located within the boundaries of Hudson Township.
-If the name of the occupant is not known, the tern “Occupant” may be used in making notification.
+Except for rezoning requests involving eleven (11) or more adjacent properties or an ordinance interpretation request that does not involve a specific property; to all owners and occupants of property located within three hundred (300) feet of the boundary of the property subject to the request, regardless of whether the property is located within the boundaries of Hudson Township.
+If the name of the occupant is not known, the term “Occupant” may be used in making notification.

 Notification need not be given to more than one (1) occupant of a structure, except that if a structure contains more than (1) dwelling unit or spatial area owned or leased by different individuals, partnerships, businesses, or organization, one (1) occupant of each unit or spatial area must receive notice.
 In the case of a single structure containing more than four (4) dwelling units or other distinct spatial areas owned or leased by different individuals, partnerships, businesses or organizations, notice may be given to the manager or owner of the structure who will be requested to post the notice at the primary entrance to the structure.

-All neighborhood organizations, public utility companies, railroads and other persons which have requested to receive notice pursuant to Subsection 5, “Registration to receive notice by mail,” of this Section.
+All neighborhood organizations, public utility companies, railroads, and other persons which have requested to receive notice pursuant to Subsection 5, “Registration to receive notice by mail,” of this Section.

-Other governmental units or infrastructure agencies within 300 feet of the property involved in the application.
+Other governmental units or infrastructure agencies within three hundred (300) feet of the property involved in the application.

 Notice by mail and affidavit: Notice will be deemed mailed by its deposit in the United States mail, first class, properly addressed, postage paid.
 The Township Clerk must prepare an affidavit containing a list of property owners, occupants, and registrants to whom notice was mailed, as well as of anyone to whom personal notice was delivered.